|Ministry of Exterior Relations|

 The first day we exhausted my plan—visit Recoleta Cemetery then grab a steak at Don Julio, which arrived on a searing hot plate, thick and salty and delectable, along with roasted pumpkin.
 I could have turned around and gone home at that point and felt the trip had been worthwhile.

 But the next morning Michael had an idea.
 We took a cab to the opera house, Teatro Colon.
-I didn't ask why, just went along assuming we were heading blindly into the city.
+I didn't ask why, just went along assuming we were heading blindly into the city, which would be my inclination.
 It turned out we were hooking up with a walking tour, FreeWalks Buenos Aires.

 Like a lot of guys, I have this little narrative loop playing in my head when I travel where I'm James Bond traversing the city in my virtual Aston Martin Vanquish.
 There is no place in that mindset for tours, for joining the sheep baaing after brightly t-shirted guides.